Nikoquillage/phpsudo/README.md

 This version does not rely on a database.
 The grids are generated each time the application is used.
 It would be beneficial to consider storing the grids to significantly improve the performance of the application.
-The computation of a grid can sometimes take a significant amount of time, ranging from 5 seconds to 1 minute, depending on the selected size and difficulty. significant amount of time, ranging from 5 seconds to 1 minute, depending on the selected size and difficulty.
+The computation of a grid can sometimes take a significant amount of time, ranging from 5 seconds to 1 minute, depending on the selected size and difficulty.

 Integration :